Jackie Davis

 Desoto, TX

-The self-taught artist, photographer, and graphic designer hails from Dallas, Texas, where their journey with art began in their early teenage years drawing cartoons.
-Following high school, a strong interest in graphic design led them to take college courses in art and graphic design, shaping their desire to merge both skills in creating abstract portraits and figures.
-This foundation evolved as they delved into other techniques and methods of artistic expression.
-Despite earning Bachelor's and Master's degrees in Social Work to aid children in the child welfare system, the artist continues to passionately create art while serving their community.
+The self-taught artist, photographer, and graphic designer hails from Dallas, Texas, where their creative journey began with drawing cartoons in their early teenage years.
+After graduating high school, their interest shifted towards graphic design, prompting them to take college courses in art and graphic design.
+This fusion of skills led them to create abstract portraits and figures, laying the foundation for their artistry.
+Subsequently, they earned Bachelor's and Master's degrees in Social Work, focusing on aiding children in the child welfare system, all while continuing to create art and serve their community.

-Their work delves into the intricacies of beauty, social and cultural impacts, as well as the trauma and adversity stemming from their experiences in the child welfare system.
-Curiosity about others' trauma and perspectives fuels a desire to spark conversations and connections through their art.
-Viewers are encouraged to engage with the pieces not only visually but also philosophically, seeking fresh interpretations and stimulating thoughts.
-Utilizing acrylic paint, pastel, charcoal, mixed media, personal child welfare files, and digital tools such as Procreate, Adobe Illustrator, and Adobe Photoshop, the artist crafts stories of resilience and pain through abstract words, vibrant colors, and overarching symbols.
+Their work delves into the complexities of beauty, social and cultural issues, and experiences of trauma and adversity, stemming from their firsthand encounters in the child welfare system.
+Curiosity about others' trauma and perspectives fuels their creative process, enabling them to raise thought-provoking questions that prompt conversations on shared experiences.
+Viewers are encouraged to engage with their pieces not only visually but also philosophically, seeking fresh insights and stimulating thoughts.
+Utilizing acrylic paint, pastel, charcoal, mixed media, personal child welfare files, and digital platforms like Procreate, Adobe Illustrator, and Adobe Photoshop, they craft narratives of pain and resilience through abstract words, vivid colors, and overarching symbols.

 This Artist's Collections